menu

 Occupations and Workforce

-Unlike some cities, Midway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midway are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Midway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midway is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Midway who work in office and administrative support (16.74%), sales jobs (11.29%), and management occupations (10.19%).

 Of important note, Midway is also a city of artists.
 Midway has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Midway’s character.